-On May 20th SAFE, The City of Glen Cove Mayor's office, the Glen Cove Police Department and Glen Cove EMS partnered on their annual event entitled "Shed Your Med's".
+On October 21st SAFE, The City of Glen Cove Mayor's office, the Glen Cove Police Department and Glen Cove EMS partnered on their annual event entitled "Shed Your Meds."
 This prevention program follows the Drug Enforcement Administration's (DEA) National Prescription Drug Take Back Day - a day that addresses abuse of controlled prescription drugs and safely allows their disposal to avoid youth misuse.

-This year over 200 lbs of unwanted medications were collected.
-This is the largest collection of medication recorded in over a decade.
+This year over 150 pounds of unwanted medications were collected.
 Additionally, Deterra bags were provided by the New York State Office of Addiction Services and Supports (OASAS) and given to all those who came to dispose of their unwanted medications.
 The kit allows individuals to safely dispose at home in between Shed Your Meds event.
 Kits are available at the SAFE office.